valenjet/upskill-in-testing-with-python/code/ch02/README.md

 We've successfully refactored the tests and are back to 2 passing test! 🎉

+## Iteration 3

 Let's start thinking again.

-## Iteration 3

-### I3-S1: Think (🤔)
+### I3 - Step 1: Think (🤔)

-Although we alway want to _think small_, as we perform TDD our understanding grows.
-Our thinking can grow as our understanding grows.

-The key concept with thinking: **keep the incremental changes small**

-From a conversion chart, we learn some facts
-* 0°C = 32°F
-* 100°C = 212°F
-* 40°C = 104°F

-With that information, we create a "truth table".
+From a temperature conversion chart, we can create a "truth table".
 | Fahrenheit   | Celsius     |
 |-------------:|------------:|
 |       32°F   |       0°C   |
 |      212°F   |     100°C   |
 |      104°F   |      40°C   |

 The first two _truths_ are already tested.

 Let's add the next truth.

-### I3-S2: Test (red 🔴)
+### I3 - Step 2: Test (red 🔴)

-Let's add this failing test to the bottom of the `test_temperature_converter.py` file:
+Add the failing test to the bottom of the `test_temperature_converter.py` file:
 ```python

 def test_when_passed_104_expect_40():